- attention to detail

-For the session 2013-2014 students studying the Diploma in Professional Legal Practice (PEAT 1) can apply for a tuition fee loan under the Postgraduate Students’ Allowances Scheme (PSAS).
+For the session 2014-2015 students studying the Diploma in Professional Legal Practice (PEAT 1) can apply for a tuition fee loan under the Postgraduate Students’ Allowances Scheme (PSAS).
 If you are a full time student you can receive up to £3,400, or up to £1,700 if you are a part time student.
-You start repaying the loan once you are in work and earning more than £16,365 a year.
+You start repaying the loan once you are in work and earning more than £16,910 a year, at a rate of 9% of your income.
 Visit the Law Society of Scotland's website for more information.

 Law Society of Scotland

 Notes: Lawscot Jobs is the recruitment website from the Journal of the Law Society of Scotland.

 140 Causewayside Edinburgh EH9 1PR